sanderkrause/assessment-travel-compensation/Readme.md

 Without specific data on which days are worked, it's impossible to accurately calculate the compensation for each individual month.
 Thus, the only sane way to do this is to calculate the average compensation per week and multiply that by 52, then divide that by 12 to get the average for each month.
 This is expected to be inaccurate for any real-world scenario.

+One last assumption is that the travel compensation is paid in full, for each day worked.
+This means the distance is multiplied by 2, as the employee has to travel to and from work.